Updated: January 24, 2024 - 10 min read

 So you want to build a digital product?
-History tells us that to create a successful product, you need to be building it for someone.
+History tells us that to create a successful product, you need to build it for someone.
 A product with no customers is like a floppy disk in the 21st century…useless.
-That’s why good Product Managers have a set of tools, including user personas, to keep development teams customer-focused.
+That’s why good Product Managers need to know how to create a user persona, to keep development teams customer-focused.

-Being customer-focused (or customer-oriented), helps us to build better products for one very simple reason: it helps our product to really solve the problem or fill the need.
+Being customer-focused (or customer-oriented), helps us to build better products for one very simple reason: it helps our product to really solve a problem or fill a need.

 When you start building a product with no target user in mind, you can’t be sure that anyone is going to want it, or that you won’t have to make some serious iterations down the line to make it work better.
 It will be consigned in the annals of history as a failed product with no product-market fit, along with New Coke and the Zune.